Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Limits of end invariants and ends of models

 Combining this lemma with Theorem \ref{limit laminations}, we get the following corollary.

-\begin{corollary} Let $[\mu^+]$ and $[\mu^-]$ be projective laminations to which $\{m_i\}$ and $\{n_i\}$ converge in the Thurston compactification of $\mathcal T(S)$ after taking subsequences.
-Then each minimal component of $|\mu^+|$ is either the ending lamination of an upper algebraic simply degenerate end or an upper algebraic parabolic curve of $\mathbf M$.
-Similarly, each component of $|\mu^-|$ is either the ending lamination of a lower algebraic simply degenerate end or a lower algebraic parabolic curve of $\mathbf M$. \end{corollary} \begin{proof} Each component of $|\mu^+|$ that is not a simple closed curve is the ending lamination of an upper simply degenerate end by Theorem \ref{limit laminations} and Lemma \ref{limit of pants}.
+\begin{corollary} In the setting of Theorem \ref{main limit laminations}, let $[\mu^-]$ and $[\mu^+]$ be projective laminations to which $\{m_i\}$ and $\{n_i\}$ converge in the Thurston compactification of $\mathcal T(S)$ after taking subsequences.
+Then each minimal component of $|\mu^+|$ is either an upper algebraic ending lamination or an upper algebraic parabolic curve of $\mathbf M$.
+Similarly, each component of $|\mu^-|$ is either the ending lamination of a lower algebraic simply degenerate end or a lower algebraic parabolic curve of $\mathbf M$. \end{corollary} \begin{proof} As usual, we shall only deal with $|\mu^+|$.
+Each component of $|\mu^+|$ that is not a simple closed curve is the ending lamination of an upper simply degenerate end by Theorem \ref{limit laminations} and Lemma \ref{limit of pants}.
 Let $c$ be a component of $|\mu^+|$ which is a simple closed curve.
 Then by Lemma \ref{mu is ending}, $\psi(c)$ is parabolic.
 Therefore $c$ is an algebraic parabolic locus in $\mathbf M$.
 It remains to show that $c$ is upper.

 Suppose that $c$ is not upper, seeking a contradiction.
-This assumption implies, in particular, that if $c$ is isolated and is homotopic to a curve lying on a torus boundary $T$ of $\mathbf M$, then the standard algebraic immersion $g'$ does not go around $T$.
-Since there is no essential half-open annulus tending to a wild end, there are only three possibilities for the curve $g'(c)$: (1) the first is when $c$ lies in a domain $F$ of $S$ as a non-peripheral curve and $g'(F)$ is homotopic into some simply degenerate end above $g'(S)$, (2) there exists $F$ containing $c$ as above such that $g'(F)$ is homotopic into geometrically finite end, lying on $S \times \{1\}$, and (3) the third is when there is an upper algebraic parabolic curve intersecting $c$ essentially on $S$.
+This assumption implies, in particular, that if $c$ is isolated and is homotopic to a curve lying on a torus boundary $T$ of $\mathbf M$, then the standard algebraic immersion $g'$ does not go around $T$ by our definition of the upperness.
+Since there is no essential half-open annulus tending to a wild end, there are only three possibilities for the curve $c$: (1) the first is when $c$ lies in a domain $F$ of $S$ as a non-peripheral curve and $g'(F)$ is homotopic into some simply degenerate end above $g'(S)$, (2) the second is when there exists $F$ containing $c$ as above such that $g'(F)$ is homotopic into geometrically finite end, lying on $S \times \{1\}$, and (3) the third is when there are a domain $F$ as above and either a simply degenerate end or a horizontal annulus on a torus boundary component above $g'(S)$, corresponding to $\Sigma \times \{t\}$, such that $c$ intersects $\Sigma$ essentially and $g'(F \cap \Sigma)$ can be homotoped into $\Sigma \times \{t-\epsilon\}$ for arbitrarily small $\epsilon >0$.